Targeting mediating mechanisms of social disparities with an interventional effects framework, applied to the gender pay gap in Western Germany: The twofold Oaxaca-Blinder decomposition for linear outcome models

 \item \textit{What is the {average} indirect effect of $A$ on $Y$ through $M${, capturing all pathways from the exposure to the outcome through $M$?}} \STEP{Question 6} \\

 \REF{Question 6} represents a causal estimand within Approach 1, defined here as the natural indirect effect through $M$ given by

 In general, however, $\text{NIE}_{M}$ is not identified under the structural assumptions of the DAGs in Figures \ref{Graph2} and \ref{Graph1} , as they involve an exposure-induced confounder $L$.
-As an alternative, consider the interventional indirect effect, defined by setting the marginal distribution of $M$ under exposure equal to that under control.
-Formally, this interventional indirect effect is given by:
+As an alternative, one may consider the interventional indirect effect, which is defined by setting the marginal distribution of $M$ under exposure equal to that under control.
+Formally, this interventional indirect effect is given by